 What is an Aggregate Function in SQL?

-An aggregate function in SQL returns one value after calculating multiple values of a column.
-We often use aggregate functions with the GROUP BY and HAVING clauses of the SELECT statement.
+An aggregate function in SQL returns one value after calculating multiple column values.
+We often use aggregate functions with the SELECT statement's GROUP BY and HAVING clauses.

-There are 5 types of SQL aggregate functions:
+There are five types of SQL aggregate functions:

 • Count()